priobike/priobike-biker-swarm-monitor/README.md

 # Biker Swarm Monitor

-A microservice to receive and monitor data from the biker swarm.
+A microservice to receive and monitor data from the [bikerswarm](https://github.com/priobike/priobike-biker-swarm).

 ## Quickstart

+The easiest way to run the biker swarm monitor is to use the contained `docker-compose`:
 ```
 docker-compose up
 ```
+## API and CLI

-## REST Endpoints
+### REST Endpoints

 #### POST /crashReport/crash/post/